cis-ds/course-site/content/homework/debugging/index.md

 Needs improvement: The R script has not been successfully fixed.

 Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
-Easy to follow (both the code and the output).
+Easy to follow.
 Nothing spectacular, either bad or good.

 Excellent: Repository contains a detailed `README.md` explaining how the files in the repo should be executed.
-Broken Quarto document successfully knits.
+Code incorporates appropriate warnings or messages where useful.